Robert S. Mulliken: Early scientific career

 From 1926 to 1928, he taught in the physics department at New York University (NYU).
 This was his first recognition as a physicist.
 Though his work had been considered important by chemists, it clearly was on the borderline between the two sciences and both would claim him from this point on.
+In 1930, he travelled as a Guggenheim Fellow to work at Leipzig University with Werner Heisenberg, Edward Teller, and Friedrich Hund.
 Then he returned to the University of Chicago as an associate professor of physics, being promoted to full professor in 1931.
 He ultimately held a position jointly in both the physics and chemistry departments.
 At both NYU and Chicago, he continued to refine his molecular-orbital theory.

 Up to this point, the primary way to calculate the electronic structure of molecules was based on a calculation by Walter Heitler and Fritz London on the hydrogen molecule (H_{2}) in 1927.
 With the conception of hybridized atomic orbitals by John C. Slater and Linus Pauling, which rationalized observed molecular geometries, the method was based on the premise that the bonds in any molecule could be described in a manner similar to the bond in H_{2}, namely, as overlapping atomic orbitals centered on the atoms involved.
 Since it corresponded to chemists' ideas of localized bonds between pairs of atoms, this method (called the Valence-Bond (VB) or Heitler-London-Slater-Pauling (HLSP) method), was very popular.
 In attempting to calculate the properties of excited states (molecules that have been excited by an energy source), the VB method does not always work well.
 With its description of the electron wave functions in molecules as delocalized molecular orbitals that possess the same symmetry as the molecule, Hund and Mulliken's molecular-orbital method, including contributions by John Lennard-Jones, proved to be more flexible and applicable to a vast variety of types of molecules and molecular fragments, and has eclipsed the valence-bond method.
 As a result of this development, he received the Nobel Prize in Chemistry in 1966.

 Mulliken became a member of the National Academy of Sciences in 1936, the youngest member in the organization's history at the time.
 He was elected to the American Philosophical Society in 1940 and the American Academy of Arts and Sciences in 1965.
 He was elected a Foreign Member of the Royal Society (ForMemRs) in 1967.

 Mulliken population analysis is named after him, a method of assigning charges to atoms in a molecule.